billie66/tech_doc/bash/ssh.md

     Could not load host key: /etc/ssh/ssh_host_rsa_key
     Could not load host key: /etc/ssh/ssh_host_dsa_key
     Could not load host key: /etc/ssh/ssh_host_ecdsa_key
+    :~$ sudo sshd -t

+It is a permission problem.
+All of these host keys are not empty.

 ### Install OpenSSH client application on ubuntu